- Home

 Rights Respecting School

-Rusthall Rights Respecting Christmas Newsletter 2024Rusthall Rights Respecting Easter Newsletter 2025We are very pleased to announce that we have been awarded our Bronze Rights Respecting Award!
-This means that we are Rights Committed.
+Rusthall Rights Respecting Christmas Newsletter 2024Rusthall Rights Respecting Easter Newsletter 2025As of May 2025, we are very pleased to announce that we have now been awarded our Silver Rights Respecting Award!

 The Rights Respecting Schools Award puts children’s rights at the heart of school life in the UK.